3dcitydb/3dcitydb/README.md

 The 3D City Database has been realized as a PostgreSQL/PostGIS database schema with a collection of pgSQL utility functions, supporting following key features:

- * Full support for CityGML versions 3.0, 2.0 and 1.0 (small restriction: the CityGML 3.0 modules `Versioning` and `Pointcloud` are not yet supported)
+ * Full support for CityGML versions 3.0, 2.0 and 1.0
  * Complex thematic modelling including support for Application Domain Extensions (ADE).
  * Four (CityGML 3.0) or Five (CityGML 2.0 and 1.0) different Levels of Detail (LODs)
  * Appearance information (textures and materials)